Translations of this article:

 The narrowest chains also are more trouble to maintain.
 A master link, the SRAM PowerLink, makes it easy to disconnect a chain for cleaning.
 The 7/8 speed SRAM PowerLink works with SRAM and Shimano chains, probably others too.
 The 9-speed PowerLink works reliably with SRAM chains, but it may lead to a Shimano chain's jumping forward.
 The 10-speed SRAM Powerlock (note different name) is good for one-time use only: You must install a new one every time you reconnect the chain -- but then, if the chain has worn significantly, it will cause a "clunk" every time it comes around, because this one link is shorter than the others!
-Shimano's 9- and 10-speed system is even more trouble: you must press in a special link pin, using a special tool, every time you reconnect the chain, and this, too will cause a "clunk".
+Wipperman makes a similar "Connex" link for 10-speed chains and it is re-usable; there is also one from KMC.
+Shimano's 9- and 10-speed system is more trouble: you must press in a special link pin, using a special tool, every time you reconnect the chain, and this, too will cause a "clunk.

 Most SRAM derailers are fully interchangeable with Shimano systems.

 SRAM "ESP" or "Exact Actuation" derailers and shifters (generally designated by a decimal model number: 7.0, 8.0, 9.0 etc) can only be used if the shifter and rear derailer are both ESP.
 A Jtek ShiftMate pulley adaptor can make a SRAM shifter work with a Shimano derailer, or vice versa.
 All SRAM 10-speed derailers and shifters are of yet a third type.

 Front derailers are generally 2- or 3-chainring specific.